Frequently Asked Questions

 What occurs on a five day moderate expedition?

-The five day moderate expeditions are multi-event expeditions.
-They occur in the Red Feather Lakes region at our EDUCO property.
-Together, your team will experience the No Barriers Life while white-water rafting the Poudre River, climbing our exclusive rock formations, and trekking 8 miles through the Colorado backcountry with 2500’ of elevation gain at over 8000 feet.
+The five day basecamp expeditions are multi-discipline expeditions.
+They occur in the Red Feather Lakes region of Colorado at our No Barriers Campus.
+Together, your team will experience the No Barriers Life while white-water rafting the Poudre River, climbing our exclusive rock formations, and trekking through the Colorado backcountry.
 While at our rural camp, you will cook together, rest up from each day’s challenge, and spend time with your fellow veterans.
+While this opportunity is open to veterans of all ability levels, getting into shape prior to arriving make it a more enjoyable experience.

 What occurs on a five day difficult expedition?

-The five day difficult expeditions occur in some of Colorado’s most beautiful wilderness settings.
+The five day backcountry expeditions occur in some of Colorado’s most beautiful wilderness settings in Colorado State Forest State Park.
 The team will trek to an alpine lake, establish a base camp, and attempt to summit one of the local 12,000 foot peaks.
 The team will cover 15 miles over three days at elevation, bonding as a team and overcoming physical and personal barriers.
+Physical fitness is a must so start preparing now for the physical challenges you’ll encounter on this trip.

 What occurs on a seven day difficult expedition?

-The seven day difficult level expeditions are set in remote wilderness areas in Colorado and New Mexico.
-Participants spend 5 days in the backcountry trekking and mountaineering at elevations ranging from 7,500 to 14,000 feet.
+When was the last time you spent 5 days in the backcountry trekking at elevations ranging from 7,500 to 13,000 feet with a group of 12 veterans?
+Probably not since your time in the service.
 Teams will cover between 20 and 40 miles depending on the location and elevation.
 All experiences are designed to push participants to their physical limits and encourage team camaraderie.
+Our 7-Day Backcountry Expedition are set in the middle of the beautiful Rocky Mountains of Colorado, New Mexico, and Wyoming.
+These seven-day expeditions are led by four No Barriers Warriors expedition leaders.